rowanjacobscode/rowanjacobscode/README.md

 📫 How to reach me: You can contact me via LinkedIn.

-⚡ Fun fact: Alongside my career in IT and finance, I've developed websites and apps as hobby projects.
+⚡ Fun fact: Alongside my career in IT and marketing, I've developed websites and apps as hobby projects.
 Recently, I undertook a 2.5-month solo journey across the United States, which further ignited my passion for tech and international cultures.